grapefrukt/altpresskit/README.md

 * [Martin Jonasson](http://grapefrukt.com)

 ## To Do
-- Provide default templates for data.xml
 - Add 404 page for missing projects
+- [x] Provide default templates for data.xml
-- ✓ Google Analytics
+- [x] Google Analytics
-- ✓ Fix link parsing
+- [x] Fix link parsing
-- ✓ Make updating/installing easier
+- [x] Make updating/installing easier
-- ✓ Deal with missing data.xml, images folder and so on
+- [x] Deal with missing data.xml, images folder and so on
-- ✓ Integrate skeleton (not as submodule)
+- [x] Integrate skeleton (not as submodule)
-- ✓ Look into updating of installations via github
+- [x] Look into updating of installations via github